CamClrt/FoodChoice/README.md

 `GRANT ALL PRIVILEGES ON FoodChoice.* TO 'FoodChoiceUser'@'localhost';`
 `FLUSH PRIVILEGES;`

-*If you want to use a different host, it will be also necessary to update HOST_NAME*

 Nb: don't forget to stop MySQL services when you don't use the application

 > Configure data.py

-At the root of the package in data.py module, update the user information according what you have chosen :
+At the root of the package in data.py module, update the user information according what you have chosen above :

-USER_NAME = "FoodChoiceUser"
+`USER_NAME = "FoodChoiceUser"`
-USER_PASSWORD = "my-secret-pw"
+`USER_PASSWORD = "my-secret-pw"`

+*If you want to use a different host, it will be also necessary to update HOST_NAME*

 > Clone the repository from Github

 `git clone git@github.com:CamClrt/FoodChoice.git` or `git clone https://github.com/CamClrt/FoodChoice.git`

 > Install the package